 I’ve used this exact technique with my halloween candy cookie bars and they turned out so delicious!

-Finishing the monster cookie dough
+Finishing the cookie dough

 Once the wet ingredients are well combined, toss in all of the dry ingredients and mix just until they’re absorbed.
 We don’t want to over mix otherwise you’ll be left with a tough and chewy cookie.